nicki-a/uav-branch-gdp/README.md

 vision_system subsystem.
-* Each class instance subscribes to the relevant drone/[subsystem]/command MQTT topic and starts the MQTT client loop in seperate thread, (marked in purple in Figure 25).
+* Each class instance subscribes to the relevant drone/[subsystem]/command MQTT topic and starts the MQTT client loop in separate thread.
 The looping status update thread is also created (orange).
 * In the main thread, expected command names are reg- istered with each class, linked to handler functions.
 Fi- nally, class SystemControl is called.
-* SystemControl uses MQTTPublish (not shown in Fig- ure 25) to execute the flight test sequence.
+* SystemControl uses MQTTPublish to execute the flight test sequence.
 It first com- mands the Flight Control subsystem to take off to a specified relative altitude, by sending a message on the drone/flight_controller/command MQTT topic.
-* This is received by the MQTT client loop (purple) in the MQTTCommsUnit(flight_controller) class in- stance, which spawns a command execution thread (green) that instructs FlightControl to send the cor- responding MAVLink commands.
+* This is received by the MQTT client loop in the MQTTCommsUnit(flight_controller) class in- stance, which spawns a command execution thread that instructs FlightControl to send the cor- responding MAVLink commands.
 Upon completion, a response is published on the command_response topic and the thread terminates.